 Fostering a positive work environment, where regular feedback is given and implemented, is also integral to showing your employees that their opinions matter.
 Lastly, offer non-monetary benefits that help employees maintain a good work-life balance, such as flexible working hours or childcare.

 Why should you care about talent attraction and retention?

-Job security — especially during these uncertain times — might be foremost in the mind of most employees, but we have found that as many as 56% of those employed also anticipate looking for new job opportunities in 2021, while another 36% are passively open to new ones.
+Job security — especially during these uncertain times — might be foremost in the mind of most employees, but we have found that as many as 74% of those employed are looking for new job opportunities in 2022.

-According to survey respondents in the Talent Trends 2021 report, the most common reasons for leaving a job voluntarily include a lack of growth opportunities in the company, the desire for better benefits and a firm’s poor concern for employee well-being.
+According to survey respondents in the Talent Trends 2022 report, the top five reasons for leaving a job voluntarily include a desire for a career change, career progression, better remuneration packages, not feeling aligned with the employer’s strategy and direction, and wrong culture fit.